elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 4.0.0 - 2024-10-08 =

+**Highlights:**

+This version allows you to configure meta tags with dynamic variables, whose value can be changed according to the content or data of the article, website, or in real time.
+You can set up meta tags more flexibly for homepage, all post types and taxonomies.

+Read more about this in our [blog post](https://wpslimseo.com/slim-seo-v4-configuring-meta-tags-with-dynamic-variables/).

+Other changes:

+- Improve integrations for page builder plugins, removing internal post types and taxonomies from them
+- Do not expose username in the Person schema for a security reason
+- Improve preview for breadcrumbs block
+- Prevent direct access to PHP files
+- Remove link attributes (ability to add nofollow to links) for the block editor as the block editor already supports it
+- Fix non-integer custom logo value breaks schemas in Blocksy theme

 = 3.25.3 - 2024-07-01 =
 - Add settings for delete all redirects (under Redirection > Settings tab) and add settings for numbers of redirects per page